 We recently developed a method where we use time-resolved correlation functions to determine if the properties of a nonclassical field emitted by a source change during its excitation-emission cycle.
 Coupled with a physics model of a source, one can assess the underlying mechanisms and dynamics of light emission.

 Another method that we recently introduced uses high-order photon number statistics to separate contributions from different modes of a mixed emitter.
 Particularly, we can reconstruct the contribution from a single-photon emitter (or a few emitters) over a (often much stronger) classical background, such as scattered laser light.

-A motivating factor for our source and detector development is our goal to tie our current radiometry standards, which are designed for relatively high power levels, to detectors and sources that operate at the few photon level.
-Making this connection offers the possibility of major improvements in the uncertainties achievable with current methods.
+A motivating factor for source and detector development is our goal to tie our current radiometry standards, which are designed for relatively high power levels, to detectors and sources that operate at the few photon level.
+Making this connection offers the possibility of major improvements in the uncertainties over current methods.
 For example, we have verified a correlated-photon detector efficiency technique against conventional measurement to the best levels of uncertainty yet achieved.
-This resulted in the development of a number of transfer standard detectors designed specifically for the low light levels encountered in photon-counting measurements.
-These detectors will made be available to outside users.
-Another effort used correlated photons as a tool to measure source spectral radiance.
-With this method we demonstrated fundamentally absolute radiometry measurements as far into the infrared as 8 μm, while using only an uncalibrated visible detector.
+This resulted in the development of a number of transfer-standard detectors designed specifically for the low light levels encountered in photon-counting measurements.
+These detectors will be made available to outside users.
+We also use correlated photons as a tool to measure source spectral radiance.
+With this method we demonstrated fundamentally absolute radiometry measurements as far into the infrared as 8 μm while using only an uncalibrated visible detector.